Woolooware

 Woolooware lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the population of the Woolooware statistical area (Lv2) is estimated at around 5,903 people.
-This reflects a growth of 843 people since the 2021 Census, which reported a population of 5,060 people.
+Based on ABS population updates and AreaSearch validations, the suburb of Woolooware's population is estimated at around 5,905 as of Feb 2026.
+This reflects an increase of 845 people (16.7%) since the 2021 Census, which reported a population of 5,060 people.
 The change is inferred from the resident population of 5,891 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 325 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,139 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The Woolooware (SA2) experienced a growth rate of 16.7% since the 2021 Census, exceeding both the SA4 region at 3.9% and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 42.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+This level of population equates to a density ratio of 3,141 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Woolooware's 16.7% growth since the 2021 census exceeded the SA4 region (4.0%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 42.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends project an above median growth, with the area expected to expand by 1,313 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, an above median population growth of Australian statistical areas is projected, with the suburb expected to expand by 1,319 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.9% in total over the 17 years.

 Frequently Asked Questions - Population